sjbiaga/pisc/monix/README.md

 infinite streams, rather than a prefix and the spawning of a fiber upon communication on the prefix.

-A third observation is that it suffices that subscribers and publishers run in parallel in order for hubs to publish events to subscribers.
+A third observation is that it suffices that consumers and producers run in parallel in order for channels to push events to consumers.
 But this is exactly what parallel composition means in π-calculus.
-So, for example the expression `(!.a(b).) | (!.a<c>.)` will lead to the infinite publisher stream `!.a<c>.` emit in parallel with the infinite subscriber stream `!.a(b).`
+So, for example the expression `(!.a(b).) | (!.a<c>.)` will lead to the infinite producer stream `!.a<c>.` emit in parallel with the infinite consumer stream `!.a(b).`

-Fourth, all that needs taken care of is that there should be no output on a "channel" (which herein is a `Hub`) yet, lest there is a subscription.
+Fourth, all that needs taken care of is that there should be no output on a "channel" (which herein is a `ConcurrentChannel`) yet, lest there is a subscription.
 Hence, fifth, there is no difference between a subscription of a replication input guard and of an input prefix.
 There is, however a difference between a replication input guard like `!.a(b).` and a replication with an input prefix like `! a(b).`: the former corresponds to just one subscription, while the latter - to many; also in the case of a recursive agent like `P(a) = a(b).
 P(a)`.

-Awaiting (again) for a subscription is achieved using a `Queue[Unit]`.
+Awaiting (again) for a subscription is achieved using a `ConcurrentQueue[_, Unit]`.
 An infinite input stream must therefore ensure fairness by enqueuing after each received element.
 Output prefixes that await subscription are always thus started.